nathanbuchar/node-cipher/README.md

 Documentation
 -------------

-The `node-cipher` documentation is rather extensive and thereby is split into two pieces.
+The `node-cipher` documentation is rather extensive and is therefore split into two sections.

 1. **[Using the Command Line Interface][docs_cli]**

     Documentation on how to use `node-cipher` in the command line.
 2. **[Using the Node JS API][docs_api]**

-  Documentation on how to use `node-cipher` within Node JS (v4+).
+    Documentation on how to use `node-cipher` within Node JS.